 - Animal sacrifices can only serve to purify the flesh.
 Jesus’ sacrifice purifies the conscience.

 - The office of priest, including the reception of the tithe, preceded the Levites.
 The Levitical priesthood was a transient incarnation of a more permanent principle.
 Before Levi was born, Abraham gave a tithe to Melchisedec.
 Today Jesus is the high priest.
 Perhaps we should give our tithe to him…

 The book of Hebrews makes is clear that Jesus is the new high priest.
 God has validated this via history by allowing the earthly temple to be destroyed, and attempts to restore the temple have been thwarted to this day.
 So, even the Jews who do not believe in Jesus have discontinued the animal sacrifices.

-Peter had this to say about priests to serve under Jesus:
+Peter had this to say about priests who serve under Jesus:

 1 Peter 2:

 5 you yourselves, as living stones, are built up as a spiritual house to be a holy priesthood and to offer spiritual sacrifices that are acceptable to God through Jesus Christ.

 6 For it says in scripture, "Look, I lay in Zion a stone, a chosen and priceless cornerstone, and whoever believes in him will never be put to shame."